 Cloud Asset Inventory provides inventory services based on a time series database.
-This database keeps a five week history of Google Cloud asset metadata.
-Cloud Asset Inventory allows you to:
+This database keeps a 35 day history of Google Cloud asset metadata.
+For an existing asset with no changes in the past 35 days, Cloud Asset Inventory keeps the asset's most recent status.

-The Cloud Asset Inventory search service allows you to search asset metadata within a project, folder, or organization using a custom query language.
+The Cloud Asset Inventory search service allows you to search asset metadata in a project, folder, or organization using a custom query language.

 Export asset history and metadata

-The Cloud Asset Inventory export service allows you to export all the asset metadata at a given timestamp to a Cloud Storage file.
+The Cloud Asset Inventory export service allows you to export all the asset metadata at a given timestamp to a Cloud Storage file or a BigQuery table.
 You can also export the event change history of multiple assets during a given timeframe.
-The exported event change history shows you all the create, delete, and update events for the specifed assets over time.
+The exported event change history shows you all the create, delete, and update events for the specified assets over time.

 Monitoring asset changes